 True Narratives

 Many people's lives and work could be cited to illustrate natural piety, or religious naturalism.
 Among them is Ralph Ellison, who became famous as author of the National Book Award winning novel Invisible Man in 1953.
 Though most easily seen as a narrative about race relations and identity in the United States, it is also "a book about the human race stumbling down the path to identity."
-I offer Ellison's work, and commentary about his work and life, as an example of piety.
+Ellison's work, and commentary about his work and life, illustrate piety.

 - Ralph Ellison, The Collected Essays of Ralph Ellison (Modern Library, 1995).